-Last year I spent four days in Rome, Italy to explore the city and to visit my friend Maria.
-I’d planned to see as much of the city as possible and walked from 10 to 15 km every day, shooting photos while following my carefully crafted itinerary.
+In 2015, I spent 4 days in Rome, Italy to explore the city and to visit my friend Maria.
+I'd planned to see as much of the city as possible and walked from 10 to 15 km every day, shooting photos while following my carefully crafted itinerary.

 While I do like to simply wander around a place and discover things by stumbling upon them, I mostly stuck to a daily itinerary on my four-day trip to Rome.
 Every night I'd check what I'd already seen and what I'd still need to do, adjusting my overall trip program accordingly.

-I somehow never got around to telling you all about my trip to Rome, though, and so earlier this week I grabbed my notes (one page with some scribbles – woops), the map of Rome I used while I was there, Google Maps and the photos I took to reconstruct my itinerary.
-I hope you’ll find it useful.
-At the end of the post, I’ve also included some practical information.
+I thought it could help you plan your trip to Rome, so I grabbed my notes (one page with some scribbles – woops), the map of Rome I used while I was there, Google Maps and the photos I took to reconstruct my 4-day Rome itinerary.
+I hope you'll find it useful.
+At the end of the post, I've also included some practical information.

 4 days in Rome: a complete itinerary